GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex7_initial_binning.md

 nano maxbin_clustering.sl
 ```

+!!! warning "Warning"
     Paste or type in the following.
 Remember to update `<YOUR FOLDER>` to your own folder.

 ```bash
 #!/bin/bash -e